 In 1993, I purchased my first Christian-music album, DC Talk's Free at Last.

-Now 30 years into his career TobyMac, born Toby McKeehan, continues to sell out shows.
+Thirty-years into his career TobyMac, born Toby McKeehan, continues to sell out shows.
 His solo career includes eight albums and three Grammy Awards.
-In October 2018, he released the Elements.
-The album’s first single I Just Need You spent 12 weeks at the top of the Christian music charts due to its cross-generational appeal.
+In October, he released The Elements.
+The album's first single, I Just Need You, spent 12 weeks at the top of the Christian music charts due to its cross-generational appeal.

-I talked to TobyMac about making music parents (like myself) can sing along to with kids in the car.
+I talked to TobyMac about making music that parents (like me) can sing along to with kids in the car.

 There's this push to be prideful, not to be loyal and kindhearted, not to stand firm in beliefs.
 The Elements is really about not falling into these traps.
 It's about making people aware of what helped me overcome these things in my life.
 It's about getting geared up.